 After the virus enters your body, it may take weeks to months to develop symptoms or signs of illness.
 Symptoms of HBV infection may include fatigue, fever, nausea and vomiting, loss of appetite, tenderness to right upper side of the stomach area, dark urine, pale stools, joint pain and jaundice (yellowing of the skin and eyes).

 Many people who get hepatitis B show no symptoms and may not know they have the disease.

 There are very few new HBV infections each year due to B.C.’s routine infant, school-age and high-risk adult immunization programs.

 Most chronic (long term) HBV infections occur in people who were born in countries with high levels of HBV infection.
 Examples include some areas of Asia, Africa, South America and the Caribbean.

 HBV is spread through contact with the blood and other body fluids of someone with HBV infection.
 Blood, semen and vaginal fluid contain the highest amounts of virus.
 Transmission can occur through the following:

 - Sharing items that may have blood on them such as a toothbrush, dental floss or razor

-- Sharing equipment for drug snorting, smoking or injection with someone living with HBV, such as straws, pipes, spoons, cookers and needles
+- Sharing equipment for drug snorting, smoking or injection with someone living with HBV.
+Examples include straws, pipes, spoons, cookers and needles

-- From a mother living with HBV to her baby before or during delivery
+- During pregnancy to a baby before or during delivery

 HBV is not spread by: